CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Experiments

-CDANs identifies $FiO_{2}$ and $vt$ as changing modules whereas CD-NOD identifies $FiO_{2}$ and $PaCO_{2}$ as the changing modules.
-Other approaches cannot identify any changing modules.
-CDANs identifies $vt$ as an autocorrelated variable and finds 2 lagged causal edges -- $hemo$ to $air pressure$ and $peep$ to $fio2$ with lag 1, and $pH$ to $lactate$ with lag 2.
-PCMCI+ finds 3 autocorrelated causal edges -- $FiO_{2}$ with lag 2, and $vt$ with lag 1.
-CD-NOD estimates 4 contemporaneous edges -- ($fio2$, $Hemoglobin$), ($vt$, $vent$), ($pH$, $PaCO_2$), and ($lactate$, $Hemoglobin$) and 2 undirected edges -- ($pH$, $PaO_2$), and ($peep$, $air pressure$).
-Other baseline approaches, mainly developed for linear i.i.d. datasets produce much denser causal graphs with less explainability.
-GFCI, FGES, and GRaSP struggle to differentiate between true and false causal edges and identify causal graphs with 37, 43, and 40 edges respectively (\figureref{fig:oxy3}) and are not consistent with the findings of the non-temporal version of the OT variables.
-SVAR-GFCI performs relatively better and identifies 19 causal edges with 4 unobserved confounders.
-Due to the differences between the outcomes of these approaches and the non-temporal ground truth graph, we excluded further comparisons of GFCI, FGES, GRaSP, and SVAR-GFCI with the OT dataset.
-CDANs finds 4 contemporaneous causal edges and 1 undirected causal edge.
-PCMCI+ produces 3 contemporaneous causal edges with 1 undirected edge.
-CD-NOD estimates 6 contemporaneous edges and 2 undirected edges (\figureref{fig:fig5}).
-Simplified non-temporal causal graphs for these methods are presented in \ref{TnG}.
-All three approaches estimate an undirected causal edge between $PaO_2$ and $pH$ whereas the non-temporal graph has a causal edge from $pH$ to $PaO_2$.
+We report here the performance of CDANs and the baseline methods on the real-world clinical dataset having 12 variables.
+The estimated causal graph for 12 variables with a lag period of 2 is provided in Appendix \ref{TnG}.
+We use the non-temporal causal graph of these variables developed by \cite{gani2023structural} as a reference for evaluation since a ground truth temporal causal graph is unavailable.
+Remarkably, CDANs identifies $FiO_{2}$ and $vt$ as changing modules, while CD-NOD detects $FiO_{2}$ and $PaCO_{2}$ as changing modules.
+The other approaches fail to identify any changing modules.
+Furthermore, CDANs recognizes $vt$ as an autocorrelated variable and identifies two lagged causal edges: $hemo$ $\rightarrow$ $air pressure$ and $peep$ $\rightarrow$ $fio2$ with lag 1, and $pH$ $\rightarrow$ $lactate$ with lag 2.
+In comparison, PCMCI+ detects only two lagged causal variables: $FiO_2$ with lag 2 and $vt$ with lag 1.
+In the case of the contemporaneous edges, CD-NOD estimates six of them and two undirected edges (\figureref{fig:fig5}).
+However, none of the causal edges estimated by CD-NOD match the non-temporal graph.
+Other methods generate much denser causal graphs with less explainability.
+GFCI, FGES, and GRaSP struggle to differentiate between true and false causal edges, identifying causal graphs with 37, 43, and 40 edges, respectively (\figureref{fig:oxy3}), which are not consistent with the non-temporal graph.
+PCMCI+ identifies three contemporaneous edges with one undirected edge In contrast, CDANs outperforms all as it discovers four contemporaneous causal edges and one undirected causal edge, offering a more accurate and interpretable representation of the causal relationships based on the existing non-temporal causal graph.
+In fact, CDANs estimated an undirected edge between $pH$ and $PaCO_2$, which is present in the non-temporal ground truth graph ($pH$ $\rightarrow$ $PaCO_2$).
+This highlights the better performance of CDANs over other methods.
+Moreover, CDANs identifies a lagged causal edge of lag 2 from $pH$ to $lactate$, whereas the non-temporal graph has a causal edge from $pH$ to $lactate$ through $PaCO_2$ and $APSII$.
+The non-temporal true causal graph and estimated causal graphs of these methods are given in Appendix \ref{TnG}.